-The recommended method of accessing live video (MPEG-4 and/or Motion JPEG) and audio from the AXIS 213 PTZ is to use the AXIS Media Control (AMC) in Microsoft Internet Explorer for Windows.
+For accessing live video (MPEG-4 and/or Motion JPEG) and audio from AXIS 215 PTZ/AXIS 215 PTZ-E, the AXIS Media Control (AMC) in Microsoft Internet Explorer for Windows is recommended.
 This ActiveX component is automatically installed on first use, after which it can be configured by opening the AMC Control Panel applet from the Windows Control Panel.
 Alternatively, right-click the video image in Internet Explorer.